Biology Course Offerings

 BIOL 460 Biology Seminar

 An in-depth study of biologically oriented topics in an area not usually covered by scheduled courses.
 Emphasis will be on current literature with student independent study and presentations.
-Prerequisite: BIOL 244 and instructor’s consent.
+Prerequisites: BIOL 244 and instructor’s consent.

 BIOL 489 Special Topics

 A course designed for group study of subject matter of special interest.
-The organization, methodology and objective of the course will be determined by the instructor and may include a laboratory experience.
+The organization, methodology, and objective of the course will be determined by the instructor and may include a laboratory experience.
 Prerequisite: junior and senior biology majors or instructor’s consent.